-- be submitted by email on the Trust’s standard application form;
+- Be submitted by email on the Trust’s standard application form;

-- be targeted on activity benefiting young people in the Edinburgh and Lothian area;
+- Be targeted on activity benefiting young people in the Edinburgh and Lothian area;

-- be able to demonstrate positive impacts on the lives of disadvantaged, disabled and vulnerable young people, and/or,
+- Be able to demonstrate positive impacts on the lives of disadvantaged, disabled and vulnerable young people, and/or,

-- be designed to provide a general benefit for a defined community or group of young people in the population.
+- Be designed to provide a general benefit for a defined community or group of young people in the population.

-The Trust will prioritise applications from:-
+The Trust will prioritise applications for:

 The Trust expects applicant organisations to provide:

--

-- clear explanations of their proposals and the intended outcomes obtained from grant aid;
+- Clear explanations of their proposals and the intended outcomes obtained from grant aid;

-- financial information (annual accounts or evidence of an established bank account for new groups);
+- Financial information (annual accounts or evidence of an established bank account for new groups);

-- a copy of its constitution and OSCR registration details where appropriate;
+- A copy of its constitution and OSCR registration details where appropriate;

-- evidence (where an organisation employs staff or makes use of volunteers) of appropriate equalities policies and statements;
+- Evidence (where an organisation employs staff or makes use of volunteers) of appropriate equalities policies and statements;

-- a statement of the outcomes of the grant aid supplied within 6 months of the project completion.
+- A statement of the outcomes of the grant aid supplied within 6 months of the project completion.